FedericoElles/CornerCouch/README.md

 --------------

 ###Please report any problems to me via e-mail.

+####2013-08-19
+Added CORS support for CouchDB 1.3 by adding withCredentials=true parameter in xhr

 ####2013-03-15
 Bug (typo) in CouchDoc.detach(name) fixed, test now included in sample app on IrisCouch.